ttscoff/podtagger/README.md

 #### Format strings

 The keys `ep_title_format` and `title_format` use variables delineated by 2 percent symbols on either side: `%%variable%%`.
 The variable name can correspond to any keys defined, such as `%%podcast%%` or `%%title%%`.
-You can also include custom keys in your `shownotes.raw` headers (see below) which are then available as variables.
+You can also include custom keys in your `shownotes.raw.md` headers (see below) which are then available as variables.
 For example, my Systematic show notes include a key for `guest:`, which I can then use in the format string: `"## %%title%% with %%guest%%"`.

 ### Show Notes

-PodTagger reads a YAML header from a file called `shownotes.raw` in the same directory as the mp3 file you're tagging.
-If `shownotes.raw` doesn't exist but `shownotes.md` does, `shownotes.md` will be copied to .raw and then overwritten without the YAML headers.
+PodTagger reads a YAML header from a file called `shownotes.raw.md` in the same directory as the mp3 file you're tagging.
+If `shownotes.raw.md` doesn't exist but `shownotes.md` does, `shownotes.md` will be copied to .raw.md and then overwritten without the YAML headers.

 After PodTagger finishes, it will write out the show notes with the YAML removed to a file called `shownotes.md`.
 The rest of the file after the YAML headers can be any information you want.
 I use it for description, sponsor info, and show links, but it's for whatever you'd post on a show landing page.

-The `shownotes.raw` file would look something like this:
+The `shownotes.raw.md` file would look something like this:

 ```
 ---